Yihao-Shi/GeoTaichi/README.md

 If you find GeoTaichi is helpful, you can [star it](https://github.com/Yihao-Shi/GeoTaichi).

 ## Acknowledgements
-This is the release version of GeoTaichi, if you need more features such as implicit material point/level set DEM, please contact authors.
 We thank all contributors for their great work and open source spirit.

 ## Release Notes